Catholic Movies

 American Christmas movie, and for good reason!
 I don't care what the

 cynical, intellectual elites say, I love "Capracorn"!
-Just forget about
+And I deeply love

 the bad angelology (angels are not those who've died, of course) and go